mesonbuild/meson/docs/markdown/Continuous-Integration.md

 # Continous Integration

-Here you will find snippets to use Meson with various CI such as Travis and Appveyor.
+Here you will find snippets to use Meson with various CI such as Travis and AppVeyor.

 Please [file an issue](https://github.com/mesonbuild/meson/issues/new) if these instructions don't work for you.